(1 poor, 2 so-so, 3 good, 4 great)

 ANGELICA: I’m sorry.

 VIKTOR: Don’t be.
 I’m not.
 I’m grateful for every minute I got to spend with her.
-You know, there are things that I regret in my life, but not a single one involved Marta in any way.
+You know, there are things that I regret in my life, but not a single one - not a single one - involves Marta in any way.

 ANGELICA: You’re right, you are lucky.
 Love is rare and it’s often unreciprocated.

-VIKTOR: You know, I could never forgive myself for losing you Angie.
+VIKTOR: You know, I could never orgive myself for losing you Angie.

 VIKTOR: That’s okay.
 It’s okay.